zsteinkamp/photodirs/README.md

 ### GET /api/photo/:dirname/:filename
 Returns metadata for a given photo.
-Metadata can come from the EXIF data embedded in the photo, and XMP sidecar file, or a YAML file with the same name as the photo, just with a `.yml` extension (e.g. `IMG_1024.jpg.yml`).
+Metadata can come from the EXIF data embedded in the photo, an XMP sidecar file, or a YAML file with the same name as the photo, just with a `.yml` extension (e.g. `IMG_1024.jpg.yml`).

 ```